kathypurry/7-1-Module-Three-Practice-Assessment/README.md

 Remember to install your packages correctly so that we will be able to run / compile your app by running npm install, npm start.

 Your app should also have a **clean** console.
 We don't want to see you Warnings, Errors, or Logs.

+#Goals
+-Pass home test
+-pass locations test

+#Reflection
+-I accomplished home test but not locations test

+-I did not meet my goals due to personal issues, but I am happy that I kept going anyway.

+-I would like to practice referring back to my notes/labs quicker.